Tornadoes rip through Texas and Oklahoma, causing injuries

 “Praying for Oklahomans impacted by today’s tornadoes,” Stitt said in a Twitter post.

+Photographs showed Idabel’s Trinity Church and Kiamichi Family Medical Center had been torn apart by the tornado.

 Keli Cain of the Oklahoma Emergency Management Office said at least three other counties were also hit by storms, with flash flooding in some areas.
-Officials in Oklahoma did not yet have official details on any injuries or deaths.
+Officials in Oklahoma did not yet have official details on any injuries or deaths because authorities were still trying checking on people and homes.

 The National Weather Service had issued multiple tornado warnings on Friday stretching from the Dallas-Fort Worth area into Oklahoma.
 The storm system was then headed toward Arkansas and Louisiana.

-In Texas, one community hit hard was Powderly, near the border with Oklahoma and about 120 miles (193 kilometers) northeast of Dallas.
+In Texas, one community hit hard was Powderly, about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas.

 Lamar County Judge Brandon Bell — the highest elected official in the county that includes Powderly — declared a disaster in the area, a step in getting federal assistance and funding.
 Bell’s declaration said at least two dozen people were injured across the county in what he said was a confirmed tornado.